- According to IEC and GB Standard

 The following are notable differences between them:

-- The major difference between the CY control cable and SY control cable is that the CY control cable is better suited for interference-free transmission.
+- The major difference between the CY control cable and SY cable control is that the CY control wire is better suited for interference-free transmission.
 In contrast, SY cables are used when your cable specification requires more reliable mechanical protection.

 - The sheath in CY cables is commonly grey, while a transparent jacket covers the SY shielded cable.